For program overview, visit About This Program page.

 Do I have to submit letters of recommendation?

-Three letters of recommendation from supervisors are required.
+Three letters of recommendation from supervisors are required if the applicant's overall undergraduate GPA is less than a 3.0.
 It includes information about work assignments and their completion (e.g. financial management, problem-solving, decision-making, initiative and creativity, collaboration, perseverance, communication skills, etc.), overall work performance, growth in responsibility in the workplace, and potential as a graduate student.

 What's the application deadline?